 In addition to representing clients dealing with insolvency and collection issues, Ms. Raubach has led a variety of civil litigation cases in both the state and federal courts.
 Her experience covers the full range of the litigation process - from the initial filings to post-judgment motions.
 Ms. Raubach has also represented clients before the North Carolina Court of Appeals.

 Prior to joining HSSM, Ms. Raubach worked as a summer associate at Bryan Cave, LLP and as a case clerk in the Global Finance and Debt Products group at Alston + Bird LLP.
 Ms. Raubach earned her Bachelor of Arts degree, with honors, in political science and German language and literature from Duke University in 2004.
-She went on to receive her Juris Doctor degree from Wake Forest University School of Law in 2010, where she served as associate editor of the Wake Forest Intellectual Property Law Journal, President of Wake Forest Women in Law, tutor for Decedents’ Estates and Trusts, and member of the Student Selection Committee for New Faculty.
+She went on to receive her Juris Doctor degree from Wake Forest University School of Law in 2010, where she served as associate editor of the Wake Forest Intellectual Property Law Journal, President of Wake Forest Women in Law, and member of the Student Selection Committee for New Faculty.
 While at Wake Forest, Ms. Raubach also founded the Wake Forest Journal of Law and Policy, for which she continues to serve as a member of the Board of Advisors.

 Ms. Raubach is a North Carolina native, originally from Wilkes County.